iranroman/ZemlianovaRNN/README.md

 This repository contains the PyTorch implementation of the model described in the 2024 paper ["A Recurrent Neural Network for Rhythmic Timing"](https://www.biorxiv.org/content/10.1101/2024.05.24.595797v1.abstract) by Klavdia Zemlianova, Amit Bose, & John Rinzel.
 The model is designed to explore and demonstrate the neural mechanisms behind rhythmic timing.

 ### Status
-This project is a **work in progress**.
-Currently, the repository includes an implementation of a Vanilla RNN (RNN) which is operational.
-The ZemlianovaRNN model as described in the paper is still under development and will be available in future updates.
+This project is actively being developed.
+The repository now includes fully operational implementations of both the Vanilla RNN and the ZemlianovaRNN models.

 ## Features
 - **Vanilla RNN Implementation:** A standard RNN model which can be used as a baseline or for comparison.
+- **ZemlianovaRNN Implementation:** Fully implemented model based on the 2024 paper, designed to explore neural mechanisms of rhythmic timing.
 - **Dynamic Configuration:** Model parameters can be dynamically configured using YAML files or overridden via command-line arguments with Fire.
-- **Training and Evaluation Scripts:** Scripts to train the model and evaluate its performance are included, with the ability to plot and save results for further analysis.
+- **Training and Evaluation Scripts:** Scripts to train the models and evaluate their performance are included, with the ability to plot and save results for further analysis.
 - **GPU Support:** Efficient training with CUDA, automatically adjusting based on available hardware.

 ## Getting Started